TV Cidade Verde: Technical information

-TV Cidade Verde began its digital transmissions on March 23, 2009, (the date on which it completed 23 years on the air), at 6 pm, through channel 28 UHF for Teresina and nearby areas, being the first broadcaster in the state and also the first affiliate of SBT to operate with the new technology.
-The ceremony that marked the beginning of the broadcasts was attended by SBT's technical director, Roberto Franco, as well as politicians such as governor Wellington Dias and senator Heráclito Fortes.
+TV Cidade Verde began its digital transmissions on 23 March 2009 (the date on which it completed 23 years on the air) at 6:00 pm, through channel 28 UHF for Teresina and nearby areas, being the first broadcaster in the state and also the first affiliate of SBT to operate with the new technology.
+The ceremony that marked the beginning of the broadcasts was attended by SBT's technical director, Roberto Franco, as well as politicians such as Governor Wellington Dias and Senator Heráclito Fortes.

-Based on the federal decree transitioning Brazilian TV stations from analogue to digital signals, TV Cidade Verde, as well as the other stations in Teresina, ceased broadcasting on channel 5 VHF on May 30, 2018, following the official schedule from ANATEL.
+Based on the federal decree transitioning Brazilian TV stations from analog to digital signals, TV Cidade Verde, as well as the other stations in Teresina, ceased broadcasting on channel 5 VHF on 30 May 2018, following the official schedule from ANATEL.

 Programming

 In addition to retransmitting SBT's national programming, TV Cidade Verde currently produces and broadcasts the following programs: